VirgilSecurity/virgil-ratchet-x/README.md

 For each session you can use new OTK and delete it after session is finished.

-To create user's Identity Virgil Cards, you can use the following code from [this guide](https://developer.virgilsecurity.com/docs/how-to).
+To create user's Virgil Cards, you can use the following code from [this guide](https://developer.virgilsecurity.com/docs/use-cases/v5/encrypted-communication#register-users-on-virgil-cloud).

-When Virgil Card created, sign and publish it with Application Private Virgil Key at the server side.

-SWIFT is not supported for publishing Virgil Cards on Virgil Services.
-We recommend using one of the supported languages with this [guide](https://developer.virgilsecurity.com/docs/how-to/public-key-management/v5/create-card).

 ## Docs

 Virgil Security has a powerful set of APIs and the documentation to help you get started:

-* [Perfect Forwad Secrecy][_use_case_pfs]
+* [PFS Service API reference][_pfs_service]
 * [How to publish user's cards](https://developer.virgilsecurity.com/docs/how-to)

 To find more examples how to use Virgil Products, take a look at [SWIFT SDK documentation](https://github.com/VirgilSecurity/virgil-sdk-x/blob/v5/README.md).